jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 Beyond these general research obstacles, a critical concern for #glspl("swith") lies in their standardization and certification, as detailed in @chap_1.
 The role of standards for #gls("swith") certification is multifaceted and remains in its infancy.
 While the innovative nature of #glspl("swith") face challenges for standard application, they also create opportunities for advancing both the technology and their regulatory framework.
-At the time of writing this thesis, no established standards or regulations exist for certifying #glspl("swith").
+At the time of writing this thesis, no known standards or regulations exist for certifying #glspl("swith").
 This absence of certification procedures significantly constrains both industrial and scientific application of #glspl("swith").
 Consequently, there is a pressing need for appropriate standards upon which industry and scientific institutions can build.
 This proactive approach to standardization is crucial for overcoming current limitations and facilitating broader adoption of #glspl("swith").
 Through careful adaptation of existing standards and development of #gls("swith")-specific regulations, researchers and engineers can establish robust validation procedures.